rekahsoft/blog-rekahsoft-ca/README.md

 Simply put, you're welcome to use the code used to generate this site though there are a few restrictions:

-* Any images and artwork that embody the likeness of "#! λ Slang" are not to be distributed or used and are strictly copyright
+* Any images and artwork that embody the likeness of "#!
+Lambda Slang" are not to be distributed or used and are strictly copyright
 * The content of pages and posts can be used with attribution, providing you aren't making money off of it